molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 TestBed.compileComponents();
 ```

-This instructs Angular just-in-time (JIT) compiler to translate the template files into JavaScript code.
+This instructs the Angular compiler to translate the template files into JavaScript code.

 Since `configureTestingModule()` returns the `TestBed` class again, we can chain those two calls: